dmustanger/7dtd-ServerTools/README.md

 <br>
 /Killme with adjustable timer via config.<br>
 <br>
-/home /sethome /delhome with adjustable timer for /home via config.<br>
+Multiple home points via chat commands /home /sethome /delhome /home2 /sethom2 /delhome 2 and with adjustable timer for /home and /home 2 via config.<br>
 <br>
 High ping kicker with ping immunity.
 Can add players to the immunity list via config or console command.
 Can also set it so that it takes samples before a kick occurs.
 If you set SamplesNeeded to 2 in the config, a player would have to have a high ping for 2 checks before the player is kicked.<br>
 <br>